Virtual Terminal

 Enabling the Virtual Terminal

-By default, Virtual Terminal is not enabled for your Fundraise Up account.
-To enable Virtual Terminal, view its settings page in the Dashboard and select Enable Virtual Terminal.
+By default, the Virtual Terminal is not enabled for your Fundraise Up account.
+To enable the Virtual Terminal, navigate to its settings page in the Dashboard and select Enable Virtual Terminal.

-Donations processed through Virtual Terminal incur your organization's established platform fee.
+Donations processed through the Virtual Terminal incur your organization's pre-established platform fee.

 Donation source